canastillo/ledger-cli/README.md

 # ledger-cli
 This is a breakable toy.
 An activity for the Encora Apprenticeship.
+It's a small implementation of [ledger-cli](https://www.ledger-cli.org/), a tool for command-line accounting.

 # Usage
 1) Git clone this repo.